 The Scheduled Plan Explore includes information about all scheduled data deliveries, including both previously scheduled jobs and currently scheduled jobs.

-Below are some common questions about using the Scheduled Plan Explore:
+Following are some common questions about using the Scheduled Plan Explore:

 How do I view scheduled plans in a consistent time zone?